zgcrowno/Captain-s-Log/Projects.gmx/README.txt

 Mission 2 (Fucked): "Captain's Log > I'm nothing if not a patient woman, but god-fucking-dammit, I was about ready filate this popsicle stand tell I reached the gooey center.
 For months, Klem's been sending other (far less qualified, mind you) pilots out to the front, while I've been up to my tits in literature and one-on-one banter with the dude, to the point where I was beginning to think he fingered me for upper management or some shit.
-After our last encounter, though, he must have picked up on the fact that I was fed up with this shit, because finally, I've been assigned some real action.
+After our last encounter, though, he must have picked up on the fact that I was fed up with this nonsense, because finally, I've been assigned some real action.
 Perfect timing too, as those bastards are getting more and more McCarthian by the day--all the better to relish their deaths.
 At the risk of sounding wistful, all this talk of McCarthyism brings to mind my school days, and that head of security who so exemplified the disgusting practice.
 He would regularly orchestrate searches of the students' lockers based on nothing more than 'reasonable suspicion', so one day, I waltzed into his office when I knew that only he and maybe a few other non-proximal teachers would be on